shaun-barnard/python/encrypted-message-exchanger/README.md

 sudo python eme.py -c 10
 ```

-Send a total of 10 encrypted packets with 5 second intervals between each send
+Send a total of 10 encrypted packets with a 5 second interval between each send

 ```bash
 sudo python eme.py -c 10 -t 5